F1 staff leave Bahrain after petrol bomb

-MANAMA Bahrain's violent political unrest moved closer to Formula One on Thursday when the Force India team said two of their staff had asked to go home after being caught up in a petrol bomb incident outside Manama.
+MANAMA The violent reality of Bahrain's political unrest moved closer to Formula One on Thursday when the Force India team said two of their staff had asked to go home after colleagues were caught up in a petrol bomb incident outside Manama.

-A spokesman for the British-based team said one of those concerned was a team member, the other a radio contractor brought in for Sunday's grand prix.
+A spokesman for the British-based team said one of those concerned was a team member, the other a contractor brought in for Sunday's race.
+Neither were directly involved in the incident on Wednesday evening.

-He said four team members, including the contractor, had been returning in their rental vehicle to their Manama hotel from the Sakhir circuit when a petrol bomb landed on the highway and burst into flames.
+He said four team members had been returning in their rental vehicle to their Manama hotel from the Sakhir circuit when they were caught up in the incident on the motorway.

-The Bahrain International Circuit issued a statement referring to "an isolated incident involving a handful of illegal protesters acting violently towards police.
+The Bahrain International Circuit issued a statement referring to "an isolated incident involving a handful of illegal protester acting violently towards police.

 "During this incident a Molotov Cocktail landed in the vicinity of their vehicle.
 After approximately two minutes, the route was cleared and the vehicle carried on its journey," it added.